 — Irina Kujanpää (@IKujanpaa) July 8, 2018

 The reason for much of the confusion is that there are a lot of similarities between the two processes.
 I often describe Lean (Agile) and Design Thinking as 2 sides of the same coin, but the context of use is very different.
-What adds to the confusion is when presentations, I have seen, on Lean methodology uses Design Thinking as part of their repertoire of tools.
+What adds to the confusion is presentations on Lean methodology use Design Thinking as part of their repertoire of tools.

 The way I usually explain the difference is as follows:

 Lean focuses on optimising a product/service/process by removing “waste” so that you can deliver on the best possible experience for your customer.
 This assumes that this “experience” is right for your customer in the first place.
 Design Thinking is what you use to determine if it’s right or not.

 To expand on this, Lean (as described by a good friend at IBM) is often seen as a project management methodology that allows for quick changes or improvements for an outcome that is focused on delivering the highest quality product or solution.

 Design Thinking takes a step back and asks a simple question: knowing now what our customers are looking for, what are our opportunities for our business so that we can continue to remain relevant to our customers in the future.